fernandoroa/NLPShiny_mod/README.md

 ### Business problem

-The shiny app is connected to a database of community feedback: This feedback is provided to NGOs through a third part.
+The shiny app is connected to a source database of community feedback.
+This feedback is provided continuously to NGOs (into the database of a third part - here as PoC only, not the real database)

-App PoC: The feedback should be constantly updated (form page), whenever needed tagged (tag module), based on a NLP model developed using a subset of tagged data (stored in .pkl files).
+App PoC: The feedback should be constantly updated (form page), filtered (mod. submit), whenever needed tagged (tag module), based on a NLP model developed using a subset of tagged data (stored in .pkl files).

-So, for the health and cash service types (models), text can be classified (mod. tag) and subset (mod. services).
+Finally, for the health and cash service types (models), text can be subset (mod. services).
+This way NGOs can attend and prioritize solutions for communities.

 ### What is ready ?